Allen County, Indiana Wildlife

 Birds

-Go to: Canada Geese, Cardinal, Falcons, Great Blue Herons, Loss of Birds, Punt Gun, Robins, Sandhill Cranes, Woodpeckers
+Go to: Canada Geese, Cardinal, Falcons, Great Blue Herons, Loss of Birds, Punt Gun, Robins, Sandhill Cranes, Turkeys, Woodpeckers

 Fort Wayne is proud to be recognized as a Bird Town by the Indiana Audubon Society!